 What to serve it with?
 Anything, really.
 It’s awesome in braised dishes, like Chinese Red-Braised Pork, in stir-fry, with greens — or hell, just as sliced bacon in the morning with your eggs.
 It’s bacon, people.
 You’ll find something to do with it…

 You can usually get big slabs of pork belly from local pork producers at your farmer's markets, or any decent butcher can order you one.
+You do need some curing salt No. 1 for this recipe, which you can buy online.
 Once made, this will keep about 2 weeks in the fridge, and indefinitely in the freezer.

 - 3 pounds pork belly, skin on or off

 - 1/2 cup 1/2 cup Shaoxing wine or dry sherry

 - 1 teaspoon garlic powder

 - 1/2 teaspoon Instacure No. 1

 - Moisten the pork belly with the Shaoxing wine.
 Mix the rest of the ingredients together and rub into the meat, making sure all surfaces are coated.

 - Put the pork into a large sealable plastic bag, or vacuum seal bag, or just a plastic or glass container just about large enough to contain it.
 Sprinkle over any remaining cure, seal the container up and put in the fridge.

 - Every day for 5 days, turn the bacon over.
 After 5 days, check to see if the bacon is firm.
 If it is not firm throughout, give it up to another 2 days in the fridge.